rdk/p2rank/src/main/groovy/cz/siret/prank/fforest/README.txt

 -----------------------------------------------------------

 1. Add the FastRandomForest.jar to your Java classpath when starting Weka.
-This is normally done by editing the line beginning with “cp=” in “RunWeka.ini” If "cp=" doesn't exist, search for "cmd_default=" and add after "#wekajar#;".
+This is normally done by editing the line beginning with ï¿½cp=ï¿½ in ï¿½RunWeka.iniï¿½ If "cp=" doesn't exist, search for "cmd_default=" and add after "#wekajar#;".

-2. You need to extract the “GenericPropertiesCreator.props” file from your weka.jar (jar files are in fact ordinary zip archives, the GenericPropertiesCreator.props is under /weka/gui).
+2. You need to extract the ï¿½GenericPropertiesCreator.propsï¿½ file from your weka.jar (jar files are in fact ordinary zip archives, the GenericPropertiesCreator.props is under /weka/gui).